I was elected as an Alderman to the Hobart City Council, in 2014.

 I’ve had a diverse and interesting career, which started as a travelling art teacher in Aboriginal communities in Queensland and New South Wales.

-Following this I worked in North Queensland where I established a regional community legal centre in North Queensland.
+Following this I worked in North Queensland where I established a regional community legal centre based in Cairns.

-I worked in Canberra for a number of years as the Australian Conservation Foundation’s National Liaison Officer.
-During this time I establishing Australia’s first climate change community organisation in 1998 – the Climate Action Network Australia.
+I worked in Canberra for a number of years running the Australian Conservation Foundation’s Parliamentary Liaison Office.
+During this time I established Australia’s first climate change community organisation in 1998 – the Climate Action Network Australia.

-After working in Australia on climate change policy for a number of years, I moved to WWF International as Deputy Director of the Global Climate Change Program.
-In this role I managed the strategy, finances and operations for the international team based in the Asia Pacific.
+After working in Australia on climate change policy, I moved to WWF International as the Deputy Director of the Global Climate Change Program.
+In this role I managed the strategy development and operations for an international team based in WWF offices around the world.

-I moved to Hobart in 2009 to take up a role as International Advisor for the Parliamentary Leader of the Australian Greens, and in that capacity worked closely with a range of parliamentarians and governments around the world.
+I moved to Hobart in 2009 to take up a role as International Advisor for Senator Bob Brown when he was the Parliamentary Leader of the Australian Greens.
+In this role I researched and wrote policy on a wide range of international issues.